ABOUT | DJNO

 Resource Sharing: We are committed to supporting those with the least resources first, and addressing the dynamic needs of our communities equitably.

-Self-Determination: We respect and support people with disabilities and the choices they make to build better futures for themselves and their collectives.
+Self-Determination: We respect and support disabled people and the choices they make to build better futures for themselves and their collectives.
 This includes the choice to disclose, discuss and manage their disability.

 10 Principles of Disability Justice